This is an example of a simple banner

 Objectives

-• Understand the essential concepts related to ICTs, computers, peripherals and software
+• Understand the key concepts related to information and communication technologies

 Prerequisites